Copacabana Fort revolt: Siege of Fort Copacabana

-Morning of April 6
+Naval bombardment

-Inside the Fort, with the supply of electricity and water being cut out, the defenders relied on candles and brackish water distilled from the sea.
-On the 6th, the lieutenants wanted to spare captain Euclides Hermes, the only officer with a wife and children, sending him to negotiate his surrender, but he did not want to leave.
-At 4:00 am, minister Calógeras telephoned to warn the rebels of the total isolation of the fort, but gave them a guarantee of life.
+Inside the fort, with the supply of electricity and water being cut out, the defenders relied on candles and brackish water distilled from the sea.
+On 6 July, the lieutenants wanted to spare captain Euclides Hermes, the only officer with a wife and children, sending him to negotiate his surrender, but he did not want to leave.
+At 04:00 at night, minister Calógeras telephoned to warn the rebels of the total isolation of the fort, but gave them a guarantee of their lives.
 The commander gathered his officers and explained the situation.
-The rebels inside the Fort knew of the imminent bombardment by the Navy and the other fortifications.
+The rebels inside the fort knew of the imminent bombardment by the Navy and the other fortifications.
 A faction led by Siqueira Campos and Eduardo Gomes wanted to resist, but another considered the revolt over.
-The commander gave each the option of leaving or staying.
+The commander gave each the option of leaving or staying in the fort.
 Of the more than three hundred men in the garrison, only 29 remained — five officers (Euclides, Siqueira, Eduardo Gomes, Mário Carpenter and Newton Prado), two sergeants, a corporal, sixteen privates and five civilians.
 The prisoners were released.

-At daybreak, the battleships São Paulo and Minas Gerais and the destroyer Paraná crossed Guanabara Bay.
-Coordinating with the Fortress of Santa Cruz, São Paulo went on to the attack against Fort Copacabana, taking care not to reach Leblon.
-With its three 305mm turrets, it fired 19 shots at the Fort from a distance of 6km, making several breaches.
-Colonel Nepomuceno's shore batteries also opened fire.
-São Paulo made a mistake, anchoring near Cotunduba and offering a fixed target within range of the Fort's 305mm guns, which could penetrate its armor.
-But when trying to use the dome, the revolutionaries discovered that it had been sabotaged by someone in the retreat.
-That left two 190mm guns and one 75mm gun.
-According to journalist Hélio Silva, the command tower of São Paulo was hit by a 190mm round and the Navy retreated to a safe distance.
-The inquiry would later result in the removal of the ship's captain.
-In his testimony, captain Euclides Hermes only stated that “we received, inert, as mere spectators" the naval bombardment.
-With the 190mm cannon, they fired at São Paulo's conning tower, and the Navy retreated to a safe distance.
-According to the Navy, the Fort fired first, the battleship responded and then silenced its batteries due to the threat of the revolutionaries bombing the city or the white flag hoisted at the Fort after the bombing.